akashsharma02/akashsharma02.github.io/_posts/2024-07-14-imu-navigation.md

 #     jekyll-toc plugin (https://github.com/toshimaru/jekyll-toc).
 toc:
   - name: Introduction
-  - name: A (micro) micro Lie theory review for inertial navigation
+  - name: A (micro) micro Lie theory review
     # if a section has subsections, you can add them as follows:
     # subsections:
     #   - name: Example Child Subsection 1